Receive replacement income if you can't work with NobleOak salary continuance cover.

 |2 years or to the age of 65|

-This is the time you'll need to wait before income protiection kicks in.
+This is the minimum amount of time you must be off work before an income protection benefit kicks in.

 |30 or 90 days|